Why can so few black people swim compared to the UK population as a whole?

 Matt tried to learn aged 9.
 RB says this is late because time for learning key motor skills, through deliberate play, is 3 – 7 years.
 By 9 – 10 years, need to be honing skills, ‘practice phase’ – likely to have missed out on the key skills ‘learning through play’ stage.

-For more on this subject, read Ian’s post, Does the subject of black people learning to swim need to be discussed?
+For more on this subject, read Ian’s post, About black people learning to swim